Understanding the Income Measures Report

 How did ICA develop this report?

-ICA started with the original report developed by WellSky (the ServicePoint vendor) and then modified it to meet the requests of the CoCs.
+ICA started with the original report developed by WellSky (the vendor) and then modified it to meet the requests of the CoCs.

 HUD developed this measure tolooks at income across six different metrics: